ndgeniebla/phaser-mkdocs/docs/01-setting-up.md

 # Setting up a Basic Phaser Project

 ## Prerequisites
-- Know how to operate the Command Prompt
+- Know how to operate the Command Prompt.
-- Have VS Code installed
+- Have VS Code installed.

 ## Overview
 In this first part of creating a version of Pong using Phaser 3, we will be setting up a basic project with all the starter files ready for development.
 We will also briefly cover installing and using the *Live Server* extension in VS Code for developing web apps.